bblack16/plutonium-waypoints/iw5/scripts/README.md

 ## Game Modes

 The following are game modes I've tried to port from other Call of Duty titles into Modern Warfare 3.
 For the most part, I've tried to remain faithful to their official implementations, but in some cases, due to either engine differences or personal preference, I have deviated some.
-I've also implemented these game modes in a way where you can install them all at once and only activate them by setting the `custom_game_mode` dvar in the console.
+I've also implemented these game modes in a way where you can install them all at once and activate them by setting the `custom_game_mode` dvar in the console.
+This makes it possible to add all of these game modes at once and put them into a map/mode rotation script.
 If you would like these game modes to be implemented in a map rotation, check out how I set that up in my `bb_settings.gcs` script using Resxt's excellent map rotation script.

 ### Gunfight

 ![screenshot](resources/images/gunfight.jpg)

 Gunfight is a teambased game mode where all players are given an identical, randomized loadout.
 Players have a single life per round and health regen is disabled.
 Teams have 40 seconds (by default) to eliminate the enemy players.
 At 40 seconds, if no team is eliminated, an overtime flag is spawned on the map and the first team to capture it (or eliminate the other team) wins.
-If no one captures the overtime flag, the team with the most health remaining wins the round.
+If no one captures the overtime flag in 20 seconds, the team with the most health remaining wins the round.
 Play continues until 1 team has won 6 rounds total.

 **Usage:**
 1. Add the `bb_utility.gcs` script and the `gamemode_gunfight.gcs` script to your `%APPDATA%/Local/Plutonium/storage/iw5/scripts` directory.
 2. Open the console using tilde and type `set custom_game_mode gunfight`.
 3. Start a private match and select Headquarters as your game mode.
-    a.
-Optionally, you can use Team Deathmatch as the game mode, but there will be no overtime flag.
+  * _Optionally, you can use Team Deathmatch as the game mode, but there will be no overtime flag._
 4. Start the game and enjoy.
 If everything works, you should see the custom game mode name "GUNFIGHT" in the top right of your HUD.

 **Features:**
 - Fully randomized load outs, including perks and equipment.
 - If Overkill is selected as a perk, the randomized secondary becomes a primary (so you get two primaries).
 - Overtime flag is supported if you use headquarters as the base for the game mode.
 When using team deathmatch everything works, but there is no overtime flag.
 - Tactical insertion works.
 If you have a tac insert placed and are killed, you will be respawned.
-The second respawn will not give you another tac insert.
+The second respawn will not give you another tac insert so this is a one time respawn.
 - Loadouts are used for two rounds, then re-randomized.
-You can adjust this via a DVAR if you want random louads every round or every 3rd round, etc...
+You can adjust this via a DVAR if you want random loadouts every round or every 3rd round, etc...
-- Spawn points change every round.
+- Team spawn points swap every round.
 - Team life trackers displayed in the HUD to show how many players are still alive on both teams.
 - Custom HUD elements display the current loadout each round.
 - Round status (wins/losses) shown at the top of the HUD.